About the approvals processes

 These elements will be contained within a 2,240ha (~22.4km2) development area on farmland owned by Chalice.
 This land is already 56% cleared from previous agricultural use.

 The Project also includes options for off-site infrastructure corridors for water pipelines and power lines.
-Multiple corridor options are being considered and investigated in consultation with Water Corporation and Western Power.
+Multiple corridor options are being considered and investigated in consultation with Water Corporation, Western Power and other stakeholders.

 Transportation corridors are still in design phase with road and/or existing rail infrastructure options being considered.